KKOR: New owners

-Lower Columbia Broadcasting Company, Inc., announced in August 1997 that they had agreed to sell KVAS to Dolphin Radio, Inc. The deal was approved by the FCC on September 23, 1997, and the transaction was consummated on October 17, 1997.
-Less than two years later, in June 1999, Dolphin Radio, Inc., notified the FCC that they had contracted to sell this station to New Northwest Broadcasters subsidiary New Northwest Broadcasters II, Inc., as part of a four-station deal valued at $1.5 million.
+Lower Columbia Broadcasting Company, Inc., announced in August 1997 that it had agreed to sell KVAS to Dolphin Radio, Inc. The deal was approved by the FCC on September 23, 1997, and the transaction was consummated on October 17, 1997.
+Less than two years later, in June 1999, Dolphin Radio, Inc., notified the FCC that it had contracted to sell this station to New Northwest Broadcasters subsidiary New Northwest Broadcasters II, Inc., as part of a four-station deal valued at $1.5 million.
 The deal was approved by the FCC on August 24, 1999, and the transaction was consummated on October 28, 1999.

 KKEE era

 The station was assigned the KKEE call sign by the Federal Communications Commission on January 11, 2001.
-These call letters had most recently resided on an FM sister station now known as KLMY (99.7 FM).
+This call sign had most recently resided on an FM sister station now known as KLMY (99.7 FM).

 KKEE adopted a 24-hour sports talk radio format starting on Monday, May 23, 2004.
 This change ended the decades-long run of the locally produced "Sunday Scandinavian Hour".

 The station flipped from sports talk as an ESPN Radio affiliate to a liberal talk radio format, originally including select shows from Air America Radio, in October 2007.
 After Air America folded, syndicated weekday talk programming included The Stephanie Miller Show, The Ed Schultz Show and The Thom Hartmann Program from Dial Global, The Dr. Dean Edell Radio Program and Coast to Coast AM from Premiere Radio Networks, plus The Alan Colmes Show from Fox News Radio.

 In addition to its regularly scheduled news and talk programming, KKEE also aired local high school sports, Oregon State University Beavers football, and National Basketball Association games as a member of the Portland Trail Blazers radio network.
 In 2009, the station transitioned to a sports radio format.

 KVAS

-On November 14, 2011, KKEE changed their format from sports to classic country music and announced that they would be changing the station's call letters back to "KVAS".
-KKEE changed their call letters back to KVAS on April 3, 2012.
+On November 14, 2011, KKEE changed its format from sports to classic country music and announced that it would be changing the station's call sign back to KVAS.
+KKEE changed its call sign back to KVAS on April 3, 2012.

 KKOR

-On July 1, 2016, KVAS changed their call letters to KKOR and changed their format from classic country to classic hits, branded as "106.3 The Beach" (the FM frequency in the branding is for translator K292GZ 106.3 FM Astoria, Oregon).
+On July 1, 2016, KVAS changed its call sign to KKOR and changed its format from classic country to classic hits, branded as "106.3 The Beach" (the FM frequency in the branding is for translator K292GZ 106.3 FM Astoria, Oregon).

+On August 1, 2023, KKOR changed its format from classic hits to sports, branded as "ESPN 106.3" with programming from ESPN Radio.